This post may contain affiliate links.

 These brie bites wow the crowd each time I make them.

-They’re easy on the chef (me!), and since they can be prepped in advance, it’s easy to make them in bulk, then freeze all or a portion until party time.
+Theyโ€™re easy on the chef (me!), and since they can be prepped in advance, itโ€™s easy to make them in bulk, then freeze all or a portion until party time.

-Delicious cranberry and puff pastry appetizers in a mini muffin tin with fresh rosemary
+Cranberry and puff pastry appetizers in a mini muffin tin with fresh rosemary

-How to Make Easy, DELISH Cranberry Brie Bites in Puff Pastry
+How to Make Puff Pastry Brie Bites

 The Ingredients

 • Puff Pastry.
-My holiday appetizer secret weapon!
-I love using this simple, buttery, and flaky freezer staple any chance I get this time of year (and my guests love it too).
+My holiday appetizer secret weapon!ย I love using this simple, buttery, and flaky freezer staple any chance I get this time of year (and my guests love it too).
 You can find puff pastry in the freezer section at your local grocery store (buy extra and use it for Spinach Puffs).

 • Brie Cheese.
 If you have never tried Brie cheese, you need to make this recipe immediately.
 Brie cheese is buttery, unbelievably creamy, and proves that heaven on earth does, in fact, exist.